luckyriteshmalviya/Google-Keep/README.md

 In this Project we tried to make the UI similar to the Google Keep UI.

 Our Project Requirement mainly focus on three task:-
-Task 01 - A smooth functioning sliding menu on the left side in a Ham-burger Menu style.
+Task 01 - A smooth functioning sliding menu on the left side in a Ham-burger Menu style from which user cn  get access to different options
-Task 02 - A switch which on the right side to change the theme of page with varities of colors.
+Task 02 - A switch which on the right side to change the theme of page with varities of themes.
 Task 03 - The main feature of this appplication is to provide a facility to the user to save the notes, links and texts.
 So, to achieve this we can
           create model boxes which stores the data in the local storage.